-The Vice President for Student Affairs (or designee) has sole discretion under this policy to implement or stay an emergency removal and to determine the conditions and duration.
-Violation of an emergency removal under this policy will be grounds for discipline, which may include expulsion or termination.
+There is no appeal process for emergency removal decisions.
+Violation of an emergency removal under this policy will be grounds for discipline, which may include expulsion.

 OLLU will implement the least restrictive emergency actions possible in light of the circumstances and safety concerns.
 As determined by the Vice President for Student Affairs (or designee), these actions could include, but are not limited to: removing a student from a residence hall, restricting a student's access to or use of facilities or equipment, allowing a student to withdraw or take grades of incomplete without financial penalty, authorizing an administrative leave, and suspending a student's participation in extracurricular activities, student employment, student organizational leadership, or intercollegiate/intramural athletics.